• Skip to primary navigation

 You can make their vegan reuben sandwich recipe at home.
 It’s the official recipe from their cookbook!

-Exterior Bean Vegan Cuisine in Charlotte, North Carolina.
+Exterior Bean Vegan Cuisine and sign.

 They also deliver a very tempting reuben.
 It’s topped with thinly sliced house made seitan, melted Daiya mozzarella, sauerkraut, and thousand island dressing.